EdJoPaTo/website-stalker-example/sites/org-telegram-core-bots.md

 Too few replies to incoming **private messages**.
 Conversion rate: **{value}**
 ```

 Your bot is not replying to all messages that are being sent to it (the request/response conversion rate for your bot was too low for at least two of the last three 5-minute periods).
 To provide a good user experience, please respond to all messages that are sent to your bot.
-Respond to *message* [updates](https://core.telegram.org/bots/api#update) by calling *send…* methods (e.g. [sendMessage](https://core.telegram.org/bots/api#sendmessage)).
+Respond to *message* [updates](https://core.telegram.org/bots/api#update) by calling *send...* methods (e.g. [sendMessage](https://core.telegram.org/bots/api#sendmessage)).

 **3.**